matthiasdiener/usv/README.md

   `monitor=True`, AMD only).
 - **Rotating buffers** - cycle inputs through a ring so back-to-back launches see different memory, reducing cache-residency bias without a full flush;
-  `rotating_buffers` auto-sizes the ring to exceed L2 (CUTLASS-style).
+  `rotating_buffers` auto-sizes the ring to exceed L2.
-- **Event-based GPU timing** - per-call `cuda.Event` timing (works on NVIDIA and AMD/ROCm via PyTorch), with a CPU wall-clock fallback for development off-GPU.
+- **Event-based GPU timing** - per-call `cuda.Event` timing, with a CPU wall-clock fallback for development off-GPU.
 - **JAX timing** - an opt-in `timer="jax"` backend that synchronizes with `jax.block_until_ready` for benchmarking JAX callables.